Captnjo/Scraper/README.md

-# Web Scraper with Streamlit UI
+# Web Scraper

-A powerful and flexible web scraping tool that supports both single pages and forum content scraping, featuring an intuitive Streamlit interface and advanced content processing capabilities.
+A powerful and flexible web scraping tool that supports both single pages and forum content scraping, featuring an intuitive Streamlit interface and command-line usage for automation needs.

 ## Features